Skip to content

 Design your Tallyfy templates to handle one instance at a time - one employee, one invoice, one customer - not multiple items in bulk.
 This fundamental principle ensures clear task ownership, proper tracking, and workflow flexibility.

-When you think in unit terms, you create templates that scale perfectly whether you run them once or a thousand times.
+Here’s the thing: when you think in unit terms, you create templates that scale perfectly.
+Run them once or a thousand times - they just work.

 Why unit-based design creates better workflows